 This section is used to identify parts that may require replacement during the life of the conveyor.
-Parts which specifically pertain to NBC are included with illustrations.

-A "Recommended Spare Parts List" is published for all conveyor orders of \$20,000 or more.
+Parts, which specifically pertain to MHS Conveyor conveyors, are included with illustrations.
+A "Recommended Spare Parts List" is published for all conveyor orders of \$20,000.
 This spare parts list is sent to the purchaser approximately (2) weeks after the order is received.
 It includes part numbers, description, pricing and recommended quantities to be kept on hand for maintenance.

-If you are unable to locate this document, another may be obtained by contacting the MHS Conveyor Lifetime Services at 231-798-4547 or Fax 231-798-4549.
+If you are unable to locate this document, another may be obtained by contacting the MHS Conveyor Lifetime Services at 231-798-4547.